JohnathanKong/Stream-Deck-Hub/README.md

 3. Rename buttons.json.example to buttons.json and move it into the build exe directory
 4. edit the buttons.json with the tiles that you want
 5. just do a build and run

+## Notification System
+I wanted to do some other notification things, but to get this done, I had to hardcode some exceptions into the notification system.
+Because chrome's notification system does not split the different types, calendar notification vs email vs something else, I made exceptions in the notification systems.
+When using this, I decided to bring this a bit further and have sort of an "integration" with nest.
+I have my nest sending files to my server, and my server sends me an email when those files have been processed.
+I've added hardcoded logic to look for this specific email and send it to the Nest tile.
+This allows me to replace the nest icon with an image when my nest detects movement.